pranjali1205/eye_Voc/README.md

   </br></br>
   9. features.png :  This pic shows all the features we have implemented in our tool.
   </br></br>
-  10.intructions.pdf : Refer to this file to know the intructions to use application in detail.
+  10. intructions.pdf : Refer to this file to know the intructions to use application in detail.
   </br></br>
   11. offline_demo.webm and online_mode_demo.mp4 : These are demo videos for our offline and online modedl respectively.
    </br></br></br>